The One Who Keeps the Book New York

 When are your busiest nights?

-Every night is similar, but we get the most walk-in guests on Friday, Saturday, and Sunday.
+Every night is similar, but the restaurant gets the most walk-in guests on Friday, Saturday, and Sunday.

 Can guests have a cocktail while they wait for their table?

-The best way to snag a table is to give us a call between 10 a.m. and 4 p.m.
-A reservationist is here every day to answer any questions and make reservations.
+You can always give the restaurant a call between 10 a.m. and 4 p.m.
+A reservationist is there every day to answer any questions and make reservations.

 When is Lilia least and most busy?